thedch/indoor-autonomous-system-lowlevel/README.md

 Where the number represents the USB port (usually 0 or 1).
 An easy way to check that USB port is currently active is `ls /dev | grep ACM`.

-## Motors.h
+## ians_controller.ino

 Dependecies:
 Used to read pulses from encoders.
 1. Encoders.h(https://github.com/PaulStoffregen/Encoder)

-Motors.h is the API used to read or reset cumulative encoder pulses from the left and right encoders and convert them to cumulative angle.
-The encoder values are publish to ROS to use for localization and path correction.
+## Motors.h
+Motors.h is the API used set motor power and direction of the differential drive robot.